-The Medical Director Leadership Institute is six-month virtual program that provides healthcare leaders with critical skills to thrive in their role, achieve organizational goals, and manage during times of uncertainty.
-The program features a half-day interactive and didactic session at the beginning of each month followed by an opportunity to apply learning back at their workplace.
-Participants come together again at the end of each month for a reflection and discussion with faculty and their peers.
-Designed and taught by medical directors and healthcare leaders, this program equips participants with concrete tools, strategies, and techniques to tackle the challenges and uncertainty ahead.
+The Medical Director Leadership Institute is a six-month virtual program that provides healthcare leaders with critical skills to thrive in their role, achieve organizational goals, and manage during times of uncertainty.
+The program features a half-day interactive and didactic session at the beginning of each month followed by an hour-long coaching call mid-month.
+The design allows participants to apply new learning at their workplaces and receive coaching support from faculty and peers, if needed.
+Designed and taught by medical directors and healthcare leaders, this program equips participants with concrete tools, strategies, and techniques to tackle the challenges and uncertainties ahead.

 Learn the skills of emotionally intelligent leaders.

 Understand strategies to effectively manage virtual and in-person teams.

 Interpret and leverage data to drive improvement efforts.

 Gain competencies in influencing, motivating and negotiating.

 Understand the impact of systemic racism on care delivery and develop strategies to address inequity in primary care.

 Prepare to lead change in the context of COVID and other emerging challenges.